Short Answer

 Use orange when red is too severe and yellow is too bright.

-Orange can make a brand feel active without turning the whole system into an alarm.
+Orange can make a brand read as active without turning the whole system into an alarm.

 01

-Use orange when the brand should feel helpful.
+Use orange when the brand should read as helpful.

 Orange works well when a customer needs a cue for service, help, value, access, or movement.